North Korea tried to steal Pfizer coronavirus vaccine technology, South says

+"The cyberattacks included an attempt to steal covid-19 vaccine and treatment technology, to which Pfizer was subject," Ha Tae-keung, an opposition lawmaker and member of the committee, told reporters.
+He added that South Korea had detected a 32 percent year-on-year jump in the number of cyberattack attempts from North Korea.

+It was not clear when the Pfizer hack occurred or if it was successful.
+A Pfizer representative said she was not immediately able to comment.

-The statement by South Korean officials is the latest in a string of accusations against North Korean hackers for attempting to steal vaccine technology.
+The statement by South Korean officials is the latest in a string of accusations against North Korean hackers for attempting to steal vaccine technology, highlighting Pyongyang’s ongoing campaign to obtain sensitive information through nefarious means and its growing cyber capabilities.

 In November, Microsoft said North Korean and Russian hackers had tried to steal data from pharmaceutical companies and vaccine researchers, although it said the efforts were mostly unsuccessful.
 The U.S. government also accused Chinese hackers of targeting vaccine makers, while South Korea said it had foiled a North Korean attempt to hack into companies developing coronavirus vaccines in that country last year.